In this article...

 That said, rooftop solar power is currently back in the spotlight with a push for new regulations.
 Of note, the Ministry had been pushing for no feed-in tariffs on rooftop solar.
 The government, however, rejected this proposal.
 The MoIT then suggested feed-in tariffs of about 2.6 cents per kilowatt-hour but limited to ten percent of the installation’s capacity.
 It has since been suggested by the Deputy Prime Minister that this should be lifted to 20 percent.
 As of July, 2024, it’s not clear what might happen next.

-Offshore Wind Power in Vietnam
+Wind power in Vietnam

 The Power Development Plan 8 approved last year, was embedded with a target of six gigawatts of offshore wind power by 2030.
 The implementation plan for the PDP8 released earlier this year, however, did not list a single offshore wind power project with Vietnam’s six gigawatt goal looking increasingly unattainable.